josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251124_white_male_algorithmic_genital_reading_says_the_white_boys_are_nervous.md

 the bar is truly never low enough for the grey zone of the surveillance side of the hunger games industrial complex. it's fucked up.

 ---

+i hate thia game of "is this a ghost? is this a token switch? is this the sustem getting super high".

+---